devchallenges-io/curriculum/4-frontend-libaries/challenges/group_1/8-ai-chat-bot.md

 ## Tech Stack

-For this project, you can use HTML, CSS, and JavaScript.
-Consider using a frontend framework like React or Vue.js for additional functionality and ease of development.
-However, it is not required.
+For this project, you have the flexibility to use HTML, CSS, and JavaScript or a Front-end library like React, Vue, etc. Consider the learning curve and additional setup required when choosing a library.

 Good luck with the challenge!